 Code Type Description Reason

-0947T CPT Magnetic resonance image guided low intensity focused ultrasound (MRgFUS), stereotactic blood-brain barrier disruption (description abbreviated in source policy) Not covered for any indication listed in CPB 0731 — experimental and investigational per Aetna policy
+0947T CPT (Category III) Magnetic resonance image guided low intensity focused ultrasound (MRgFUS), stereotactic blood-brain barrier disruption Not covered for any indication listed in CPB 0731; Aetna considers this experimental, investigational, or unproven

 Code Description